-Studies were identified by searching MEDLINE, EMBASE and Cochrane Library databases via Ovid from 1946 to present using the strategy in Supplementary Data 1.
-Search terms included a combination of surgery, surgical training and medical education.
-These results were combined with wet lab, animal model, cadaveric and in vivo.
+Studies were identified by searching MEDLINE, EMBASE, and Cochrane Library databases via Ovid from 1946 to present using the strategy in Fig. 1.
+Search terms included a combination of "surgery," "surgical training." and "medical education."
+These results were combined with "wet lab," "animal model," "cadaveric," and "in vivo" (Supplementary Table 1; available at cuaj.ca)